souravpl8092/Lenskart_Clone/README.md

 <h1 align="center">✨✨Welcome to Lenskart_Clone✨✨</h1>

-<h3 align="center">💻Project Unique Name :- Glass Cart ✈️</h3>
+<h3 align="center">💻Project Unique Name : Glasscart ✈️</h3>

 <br/>
-<h3 align="justify">Lenskart.com is an Indian e-commerce company that sells eyeglasses, contact lenses, and sunglasses.
+<h3 align="justify" width="80%">Lenskart.com is an Indian e-commerce company that sells eyeglasses, contact lenses, and sunglasses.
 The company was founded in 2010 by Peyush Bansal, Amit Chaudhary, and Sumeet Kapahi, and is based in Delhi.
 Lenskart has a wide variety of products and offers services such as free home trial and virtual try-on.
-The company is also known for its "lenskart.com" eye check-up camps.
-The company has also has physical stores across India.
-The company has recently raised a funding from SoftBank Vision Fund in 2020, which was used for expanding the company's operations in India and to start their operations in the Middle East and Southeast Asia.</h3>
+The company has also has physical stores across India.</h3>

 <br/>